vlad1d/rts/REPORT.md

 testing, as well as modification for each part separately.
 The design decisions made improve code clarity and ensure that the functionality of the program aligns with the requirements of the assignment.

-> *Here you go over the structure of the program.
-Try not to go too in-depth here implementation-wise, but rather discuss the important components and relations between them.
-> If you think it can help, feel free to add a simple diagram here.
-The design of the program should be clear to the reader.
->
-> In particular, describe the model of the program.
-How is it structured?
-How did you make sure to separate the different aspects of the program?
-> How do the `model`, `view` and `controller` interact with each other?
-> Additionally, you should include some design decisions in here.
-There is no need to provide an explanation for every single thing,
-> but there are often multiple ways of implementing a feature and in those cases it makes sense to state why you chose one over the other.*

-> Expected length: as much as you need to explain the above.

 ## Evaluation of the program

 The program is tested against errors, these being prevented through different functionalities that I will go more in depth